alejoceballos/websocket-dungeon-walker/README.md

-# Dungeon Walker
+# 🎲 Dungeon Walker

-Under development!
+🚧 *Under construction!*

-The goal is to create a RPG-like game where one ore more users can walk through different dungeon scenarios facing a different set of adversities.
+The goal is to create a RPG-like game where one or more users can walk through different dungeon scenarios facing a different set of adversities. 🎲🎮🕹️

-Currently, it's just a dream.
+Currently, it's just a dream 💭.

 ## Current state

 <img src="README.files/v0.0.5-preview.gif" title="Version 0.0.5 Preview" alt="Version 0.0.5 Preview" height="50%" width="50%">

-## Motivation
+## 🙂 Motivation

 Use a game scenario to study a set of technologies, such as: